 Future Research

 Moving forward, I plan to deal with two subjects.
 The first subject is to develop various accelerated iterative method, especially Newton’s method, solving nonlinear matrix equations.
-A representative method to accelerate Newton’s method is giving appropriate scalar multiplication to the differences of each steps.
-One of methods finding the appropriate scalar is exact line searches.
-A disadvantage of exact line searches is that it takes too much calculation resources.
-On the other hand, in mathematical sense, it gives the most appropriate next step for each iteration.
-Moreover, for Newton’s method, there is a tendency that each difference of each step converges to a one-dimensional space from many experiments.
-So, I will give a proof of the tendency and show the efficiency of the method which applies only one time of exact line searches.
+It is well known that giving appropriate scalar multiplication to the differences of each step is a representative technique to accelerate Newton’s method.
+One of the techniques finding the appropriate scalar is exact line searches.
+A disadvantage of exact line searches is that it requires too many computing resources.
+On the other hand, in the mathematical sense, there is an advantage that it gives the most appropriate next step for each iteration.
+Moreover, with many experiments, I guess that there is a tendency that the sequence of differences between each Newton step converges to a one-dimensional space.
+So, I plan to give a proof of the tendency and to show the efficiency of the technique which applies only one time of exact line searches on middle part of existing Newton sequence.

 It is the second subject to study about deep learning models and apply them to applied problems.
 In the institute where I worked, almost of my missions were applying deep learning models for processing medical images.
-So, I have dealt with many medical images like fundus, dental, and lung CT image data.
-But, I had less chances to deal with other data for example language data.
-Especially, I want to study about language processing models for SOV(Subject-Object-Verb) or agglutinative language like Korean language.
-There are many advanced natural language process algorithms for English.
+So, I dealt with many medical images like fundus, dental, and lung CT images.
+But, I had less chances to process other data like language data.
+In particular, I want to study about language processing models for SOV(Subject-Object-Verb) and agglutinative language like Korean language.
+There are many natural language processing algorithms for English.
 However, English and Korean have different language structure and history.
-So, I hope that I understand the differences of them and construct a model which is fit to Korean.
+So, I hope that I understand the differences of them and I develop a model which is fit to Korean.

-Through previous two subjects, I will research about efficient neural network models finding solutions of various nonlinear matrix equations.
-Iterative methods to find solutions of nonlinear matrix equations need a lot of calculation resources.
-The reason that I research about acceleration techniques for iterative methods also are which save resources like electric power or time.
-To overcome heavy resource problems with other techniques, I consider applying efficient neural network model to finding solutions.
-Of course, neural network models also have heavy resource problems.
-But, most heavy resources are needed when models are been in training process, and there are and will be many researches about increasing efficiency of neural models.
+?I will research about finding solutions of various nonlinear matrix equations with neural network models.
+To find solutions of nonlinear matrix equations with iterative methods, we need a lot of computing resources.
+The acceleration techniques for iterative methods are which save resources like electric power or time.
+As another technique, I consider developing a new neural network model to discover an efficient technique finding solutions.
+In fact, some researchers of DeepMind published an article “Discovering faster matrix multiplication algorithms with reinforcement learning.”
+So, I will develop a new model discovering acceleration techniques with my background of solving nonlinear matrix equations and the paper.